xz64/license-webpack-plugin/README.md

   bannerTemplate: // ejs template string of how the banner shold appear at the beginning of each js file in the chunk
     '/*!
 3rd party license information is available at <%- filename %> */',
   includedChunks: [], // array of chunk names for which license files should be produced
-  excludedChunks: [] // array of chunk names for which license files should not be produced.
+  excludedChunks: [], // array of chunk names for which license files should not be produced.
 If a chunk is both included and excluded, then it is ultimately excluded.
-}
+  additionalPackages: [] // array of additional packages to scan }
 ```